A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Algorithms in Other Settings

 To compute clusters, we compute $n$ shortest-path trees up to distance $R$ rooted at different nodes in parallel.
 The number of passes is clearly $O(R)$.
 The space is bounded by the sum of the sizes of the shortest-path trees.
-This is $O(\sum_{v\in V(G'')} |C(v)|)$ which, by \Cref{thm:clusters}, is $\tilde O(pn^{1+1/p}) = O(n^{1+o(1)})$.
+This is $O(\sum_{v\in V} |\clust (v, \cA, R, G)|)$, which, by \Cref{thm:clusters}, is $\tilde O(pn^{1+1/p}) = n^{1+o(1)}$.
 To compute the hop set we only have to compute clusters $ \tilde O (\log{W}) $ times.
-So, we need $O(n^{o(1)} \log W)$ passes and $O(n^{1+o(1)} \log{W})$ space in total.
-By considering the edges of the hop set in addition the edges read from the stream it suffices to compute approximate single-source shortest paths up to $ n^{o(1)} $ hops.
-Using the rounding technique this can be done in $ O(n^{o(1)}) $ additional passes.
+So, we need $ n^{o(1)} \log W $ passes and $ n^{1+o(1)} \log{W} $ space in total.
+By considering the edges of the hop set in addition to the edges read from the stream, it suffices to compute approximate \sssp up to $ n^{o(1)} $ hops.
+Using the streaming version of the Bellman--Ford algorithm (one pass per iteration), this can be done in $ n^{o(1)} \log{W} $ additional passes.

-\begin{theorem} There is a deterministic streaming algorithm algorithm that, given any weighted directed graph, computes $ (1 + o(1)) $-approximate shortest paths between a given source node $ s $ and every other node in $O(n^{o(1)} \log W)$ passes with $O(n^{1+o(1)} \log{W})$ space. \end{theorem}
+\begin{theorem} In the multipass streaming model, there is a deterministic algorithm algorithm that, given any weighted undirected graph with polynomially bounded positive integer edge weights, computes $ (1 + o(1)) $-approximate shortest paths between a given source node $ s $ and every other node in $n^{o(1)} $ passes with $ n^{1+o(1)} $ space. \end{theorem}